• Art Magazine

 Photo by Jordan Beltran @jorenriqe, via Unsplash

-The challenges of the plastic recycling
+The challenges of plastics recycling

 The complexity of the recycling process

-photo by Jon Tyson @jontyson, via Unsplash
+Photo by Jon Tyson @jontyson, via Unsplash

 Low demand for recycled plastics

-Opportunities for plastic recycling
+Opportunities for plastics recycling

-Government initiatives and regulations for promoting recycling
+Government initiatives and regulations to promote recycling

-Technological progress in recycling methods
+Technological advances in recycling methods

 Conclusion